Quikks1lver/numerical-analysis-programs/resources/README.md

-### Here's a bunch of awesome resources for numerical analysis concepts, broken down by area.
+### Here are a bunch of awesome resources for numerical analysis concepts, broken down by area.